 - Excessive running as part of land training

-All of the causes listed above can be prevented if the athlete is given the right direction/is monitored.
-At the Olympic level, the rower’s bodies are monitored meticulously and any niggles that could flag an injury onset are seen to immediately.
+You can prevent all of the causes listed above if the athlete is monitored.
+At the Olympic level, the rower’s bodies are monitored meticulously, and any niggles that could flag an injury onset are seen immediately.
 Time out of the boat not only affects the individual but the crew as a whole.
 Therefore early identification and prevention are paramount to ensuring an injury-free season.

 Undertaking a pre-season screening can identify and areas that are likely to lead to injury if not addressed.
-Elite athletes perform one at the commencement of every season and do regular follow-ups to ensure their body is tolerating the training load and responding to the exercises prescribed to improve their musculoskeletal deficits.
+Elite athletes perform one at the commencement of every season and do regular follow-ups to ensure their bodies tolerate the training load and respond to the exercises prescribed to improve their musculoskeletal deficits.

 Rowing Injury Prevention Suggestions

-- Undertake a PhysioWorks Pre-Season Rowing Screening – have your biomechanics, muscle lengths and strengths assessed by an experienced physiotherapist to assess your weaknesses to prevent an injury.
+- Undertake a PhysioWorks Pre-Season Rowing Screening – have your biomechanics, muscle lengths and strengths assessed by an experienced physiotherapist to evaluate your weaknesses to prevent an injury.